Charles Manson discography: Other recordings

-In 1970, the Manson family recorded an album, titled The Family Jams, of songs written by Manson, although he did not appear on the album.
+The Manson family recorded songs written by Manson in 1970: first released on limited edition vinyl as The Manson Family Sings the Songs of Charles Manson in 1986, the recordings were reissued as The Family Jams in 1997; Manson himself does not perform.

 In the 1980s, Manson made many recordings via tape recorders in prison.
 These were given to associates on the outside.
 It is not known exactly how many were made, however, over a dozen unique tapes have surfaced.
 These recordings were the source for several CDs such as Commemoration, Live at San Quentin and The Way of the Wolf.
 A short piece of spoken words by him also appears on a Greek private CD release by Anger Department.
-An album of acoustic songs titled Completion was recorded in the 1980s by Henry Rollins of Black Flag fame.
+The acoustic album Completion was recorded in the 1980s by Henry Rollins of Black Flag fame.
 The record was supposed to be released by SST Records, but the project was later canceled due to the label receiving death threats.
 Only five test pressings of Completion were made, two of which remain in Rollins' possession.

 Scheduled for release by Lupo Records on May 7, 2007, was the Charles Manson album The Summer of Hate – the '67 Sessions.
 It was the first release of the complete recordings that were made in a rehearsal studio on September 11, 1967, that went on to be used as demos in an effort to secure a recording deal.

-A former Manson family member, Bobby Beausoleil, who appeared as lead guitarist on several tracks from the Lie album, has released several recordings since being in prison.
-Another former Manson family member, Steve "Clem" Grogan, was actively involved in music.
-An unofficial CD of a prison concert from the 1970s is available in collectors' circles and since being paroled several years ago, "Clem" has been a member of several local bands in California.
+Former Manson family member Bobby Beausoleil, who appeared as lead guitarist on several tracks from the Lie album, has released several recordings since being in prison.
+Beausoleil assembled inmates at Tracy Prison to form the Freedom Orchestra, including former Manson family member Steve "Clem" Grogan.
+Since being paroled in 1985, Grogan has been a member of several bands.

-An additional, limited edition two-CD set, entitled The Wit and Wisdom of Charles Manson, has been sold on some sites.
-The release contains spoken word, interviews and unreleased music, only available on CD-R with a cover and artwork.
+The limited edition compilation The Wit and Wisdom of Charles Manson contains spoken word, interviews, and unreleased music.